patrickbucher/daily-haskell/diary.md

+# Day 29 (Fr, 2025-09-05)

+I continued working on my Reversi implementation.
+I managed to validate moves, which wasn't too hard.

+Now comes the hard part: applying the moves.
+Using the validation logic, I can figure out which fields are affected on a grid.
+But I have no idea how to apply them.
+Given a grid, a list of affected coordinates, and a new value, a new grid shall be returned with the given value at the affected coordinates.
+I have no idea yet how to do this.
+So that's what I'll be thinking about today.

 # Day 28 (Th, 2025-09-04)

 I started with my Reversi implementation today.
 I figured a way to trace the path along all eight directions on the grid using operator sections.